pratikae/random-spotify-shuffler/README.md

-random spotify shuffler (and more to come??)
+spotify shuffler (and more to come??)

 - download code, open in vscode
 - install nodejs and python